 MCPS does not rank students.
 Additional information about grading and reporting is available at www.montgomeryschoolsmd.org/info/grading/.

 Repeating a Course to Earn a Higher Grade and Repeating a Portion of a Course (Credit Recovery)

 Any student who completes a high school course may retake the course for a replacement grade.
 Eligible students may retake a portion of the course for credit recovery.
-Grades and credits for courses retaken will be treated for computing the GPA and WGPA as follows: a) a course may be retaken, no matter the final grade; b) the highest of the grades received shall be entered on the student’s transcript and shall be used for the purpose of computing GPA/WGPA; c) students may only replace a course with a course of the same or comparable course code, as authorized by the Office of Curriculum and Instructional Programs; or d) if space in a class is limited, students taking a course for the first time have priority for placement in the class over students retaking the course.
+Grades and credits for courses retaken will be treated as follows, for computing the GPA and WGPA: a) a course may be retaken, no matter the final grade; b) the highest of the grades received shall be entered on the student’s transcript and shall be used for the purpose of computing GPA/WGPA; c) students may only replace a course with a course of the same or comparable course code, as authorized by the Associate Superintendent of Curriculum and Instructional Programs; or d) if space in a class is limited, students taking a course for the first time have priority for placement in the class over students retaking the course.
 Upon completion of the course, their official transcript and GPA/WGPA will reflect only the higher mark earned.
-Further information can be found in MCPS Regulation IKA-RA,Grading and Reporting, found at http://ww2.montgomeryschoolsmd.org/departments/policy/pdf/ikcra.pdf, and MCPS Regulation IKC-RA, Grade Point Averages (GPA) and Weighted GradePoint Averages (WGPA), found at http://www.montgomeryschoolsmd.org/departments/policy/pdf/ikcra.pdf, or by contacting the student’s counselor or High School Programs in the MCPS Department of Career Readiness and Innovative Programs, 301-279-5632.
+Further information can be found in MCPS Regulation IKA-RA,Grading and Reporting, found at http://ww2.montgomeryschoolsmd.org/departments/policy/pdf/ikcra.pdf, and MCPS Regulation IKC-RA, Grade Point Averages (GPA) and Weighted Grade Point Averages (WGPA), found at ww2.montgomeryschoolsmd.org/departments/policy/pdf/ikara.pdf or by contacting the student’s counselor or College and Career Readiness and Districtwide Programs, 240-740-3941.

-Academic Eligibility for Participation in Extracurricular Activities
+Academic Eligibility for Participation in Interscholastic Athletics

 National Collegiate Athletic Association (NCAA) Eligibility Center